Jack

 Personal Bio

 Jack Huang is a dedicated consultant and researcher with extensive experience in the fields of renewable energy, sustainable development, and impact investment.
-Currently serving as a Research Fellow for the United Nations Multi-Country Office (UN MCO) for the Pacific, Jack focuses on developing innovative strategies to support climate adaptation and mitigation in some of the world’s most vulnerable regions.
+Currently serving as an online UNV for the United Nations Multi-Country Office (UN MCO), Jack focuses on developing innovative strategies to support climate adaptation and mitigation in some of the world’s most vulnerable regions.
 In addition, Jack contributes to the United Nations Office of Information and Communications Technology (OICT), where he supports digital transformation initiatives aimed at advancing global Sustainable Development Goals (SDGs).

 Beyond his UN roles, Jack actively collaborates with leading international NGOs on renewable energy projects and impact investment models.
 His work includes integrating solar energy, carbon credits, and renewable energy certificates (RECs) into community-focused solutions, ensuring both environmental sustainability and economic inclusivity.
 Jack has also been a key advocate for leveraging data-driven technologies, such as AI and blockchain, to enhance the effectiveness and accountability of climate-related financing.